 Any Grinnell student may apply for emergency funds.
 Each applicant must meet the following criteria:

 - Demonstrate financial hardship

 - Experience an emergency, accident, illness, or other unforeseen event among the “covered” examples above

 - Be currently enrolled as a full-time, degree-seeking student (exceptions may be made for requests related to the Finish Line project)

 - All other resources, including loans through the Office of Financial Aid, have been considered and are insufficient, unavailable, or not available in a timely manner.

 Applicants must complete all questions in full and submit supporting documentation as the situation allows.

 Students in need of emergency financial assistance are encouraged to meet with a member of the Student Affairs staff, who can assist you in completing the brief application.
-If you don’t already have a relationship with someone in Student Affairs, you can get an appointment with Callie Frieler, Assistant Dean of Students, at 641-269-3713.
+If you don’t already have a relationship with someone in Student Affairs, you can get an appointment with Ben Newhouse, dean of students, at 641-269-3700.
 You can also submit the application on your own.

 Completed applications are reviewed by members of the Emergency Fund Advisory Committee, made up from a cross-departmental membership.
 A member of the committee will respond to emergency application submissions within 24 hours of receipt.

 The maximum emergency aid allocation to a student will be $1,000 per year.
 Most requests range from $300–$500 depending on the situation.
 Generally, payment is made to vendors or another third party (e.g., landlord, medical provider, airline) and not to the student.
 Payment will be distributed as soon as possible but will depend upon many factors, including whether that vendor is available to the College accounts payable system.
 In limited cases, payment may be made directly to the student.